apptainer/apptainer-userdocs/singularity_and_docker.rst

 can cause conflicts and unexpected behavior.

-If you experience issues, use the ``--contain`` option to stop {Singularity} automatically binding directories into the container.
+If you experience issues, use the ``--contain`` option to stop {Project} automatically binding directories into the container.
 You may need to use ``--bind`` or ``--mount`` to then add back e.g. an HPC project directory that you need access to.